linode/beginners-guide-to-devops-tools/README.md

 This guide will largely focus on Version Control for the Code/Build phases, Infrastructure as Code for the Deploy/Operate phases, and CI/CD Automation for the entire pipeline.

-*Note that many of these tools are flexable and may be used in multiple phases throughout the lifecycle.*
+*Note that many of these tools are flexible and may be used in multiple phases throughout the product lifecycle.*

 ![Image](./assets/images/0-2.jpg)